DFE-Digital/find-a-tuition-partner/README.md

 Google Tag Manager is used to track service traffic and usage.
 There is a separate container per environment and therefore container id.
 The Google Analytics: GA4 Configuration tag type is set up within GTM to track page events via GA4.

-If you need to test Google Tag Manager integration from your development environment, use the following command to add the neccessary user secret:
+If you need to test Google Tag Manager integration from your development environment, use the following command to add the necessary user secret:

 ```
 dotnet user-secrets set "GoogleTagManager:ContainerId" "<CONTAINER_ID>" -p UI